simdjson/simdjson/tape.md

 ## Strings
+We prefix the string data itself by a 32-bit header to be interpreted as a 32-bit integer.
+It indicates the length of the string.
+The actual string data starts at an offset of 4 bytes.

 We store string values using UTF-8 encoding with null termination on a separate tape.
 A string value is represented on the main tape as the 64-bit tape element `('"'<< 56) + x` where the payload `x` is the location on the string tape of the null-terminated string.